 If we can do anything to make your visit more enjoyable, or if you have any ideas about what we could do better, or if you just want to know more about our access facilities, you can give us a call on 020 7739 6176 or email firstname.lastname@example.org

-You can familiarise yourself with our building and the spaces you might be visiting using our 3D tour below.
+You can familiarise yourself with our building and the spaces you might be visiting using our 3D tour.
+This tool has a handy ruler for you to use if you need to take specific measurements of parts of our building.

 During British Signed Language (BSL) interpreted performances a trained BSL signer will stand to one side of the stage and interpret the script used by the performers at the same time as it is being performed.